‘Cobblers Cove’ | Hotel Review

 Yup, we were sold, so to enjoy the day with us, we invited a lovely couple along and a time was had!

 Truthfully, this is one of the best day pass "specials" that I've seen thus far.
-Most hotels offer full access their facilities but it almost feels as though there is always a charge attached to it.
+Most hotels offer full access their facilities - at a charge so while most day passes are around the price range of $75USD/$150BBDS per person, Cobbler's allowed it's "day passes guests" to redeem every last dollar on the compound.

 But you're here for the review, so let's get to it: